 The Maricopa County Community College District (MCCCD) is responsible for creating the fiscal policies for all ten colleges including SMCC.
-Operating with fiscal integrity is paramount to SMCC and is evidenced by being designated for excellence in financial reporting by the Government Finance Officers Association for the past 32 years.
-Financial governance includes regulatory processes for sales, services, official functions, acquisition of goods, property handling, cash handling, travel, gifts, grants, capital, and auxiliary funds.
+Operating with fiscal integrity is paramount to SMCC and is evidenced by being designated for excellence in financial reporting by the Government Finance Officers Association for the past 26 years.
+Financial governance includes regulatory processes for sales, services, official functions, acquisition of goods, property handling, cash handling, travel, gifts, grants, capital and auxiliary funds.
 These areas of financial governance are included in Administrative Regulations Section 1.

-The Vice President of Administrative Services is responsible for ensuring financial integrity at SMCC.
-In partnership with MCCCD, SMCC ensures accurate financial accounting by monitoring operational spending to ensure ethical and fiscal responsibility for the organization.
+The Vice President of Organizational Effectiveness and Technology is responsible for ensuring financial integrity at SMCC.
+In partnership with MCCCD, SMCC ensures accuratefinancial accounting by monitoring operational spending to ensure ethical and fiscal responsibility for the organization.
 Establishing and maintaining internal controls is also a key component of the commitment to financial integrity.
 The college has established comprehensive checks and balances which include an organizational structure that separates fiscal roles and responsibilities.
 Additionally, SMCC adheres to clearly defined cash-handling processes which maintain financial integrity for all monetary related transactions of SMCC.
-The college also has comprehensive business credit card (ProCard) policies within the district purchase guidelines which govern employee spending and supervisor approvals for spending college financial resources.
+The college also has comprehensive business credit card (ProCard) policies which govern employee spending and supervisor approvals for spending college financial resources.
 Not only is SMCC committed to following policies that promote financial integrity, but the organization has adopted comprehensive training to ensure that all employees understand and comply with the regulations designed to safeguard the financial integrity of the organization.

 Additional evidence of the commitment to financial integrity is demonstrated through the business operations related to students.
 As directed by the Higher Education Act and other regulations, SMCC acts with financial integrity with regard to the distribution of financial aid.
 The college ensures that all eligibility documentation have been collected and thoroughly reviewed while following a rigorous verification process.
 In addition, SMCC has established internal controls which require confirmation of course enrollment prior to financial aid disbursement.
-Student performance is also continuously monitored to ensure that students receiving financial aid maintain grade point averages, attendance standards, and other measures of academic success.
+Student performance is also continuously monitored to ensure that students receiving financial aid maintain grade point averages, attendance standards and other measures of academic success.

 Recognizing that financial integrity of the organization extends to students, SMCC is also dedicated to promoting student awareness of their financial responsibilities, particularly with regard to financial loans.
 Toward that end, SMCC has developed strategic efforts after two years of high default rates on student loans that have significantly reduced the SMCC default rate.
-In cohort year 2016, the draft rate was 20.6%, which represented a decrease from the previous two-year period (33.3%); additionally the 2018 cohort rate dropped to 10.15% and has continued to decrease since.
-This was accomplished through financial literacy workshops for students, and loan-entrance counseling at SMCC for all new students who choose to borrow, and by incorporating financial literacy information in curricula for English, reading, math, and First-Year-Experience courses.
-During the pandemic, federal financial aid repayment was delayed or forgiven for the majority of students nationally.
-This decreased SMCCs default rate to 6.4% for the 2020 cohort (current).
+In cohort year 2016, the draft rate was 20.6%, which represented a decrease from the previous two-year period (33.3%).
+This was accomplished through financial literacy workshops for students, face to face loan-entrance counseling for all new students who choose to borrow, and by incorporating financial literacy information in curricula for College Success, Math, Reading and English courses.
+The college has been selected as a top 10 Bellwether finalist in the area of Governance and Finance for this work and will compete on February 3, 2020 for the top award.